Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 [JavaScript](https://www.javascript.com/) -	Used to create functions, elements, controls, run json, etc. Tight all the project parts (JS files, geoJson, images, etc.) together in map.js and channel it for viewing with help of map div in HTML page.

 [jQuery](http://jquery.com) -	The project uses jQuery to simplify DOM manipulation.
-Also to make some functions easier to call.
+Also, to make some functions easier to call.

 [CSS](https://sv.wikipedia.org/wiki/Cascading_Style_Sheets) -	To custom style the maps and controller’s size, fonts, color and etc.

 [Balsamiq](https://balsamiq.com/) -	To structure and plan the webpage, and to present it a wireframe for desktops and mobile devices.

 [Jigsaw](https://jigsaw.w3.org/css-validator/) -	To validate CSS and HTML.

 [Validator W3C](https://validator.w3.org/) -	To validate JS.

-[GitPod](http://gitpod.com) -	An open source platform used to create the project with code related programs.
+[GitPod](http://gitpod.com) -	An open-source platform used to create the project with code related programs.
 Making commit documentation and push them to GitHub.

 [GitHub](http://github.com) -	For creating and storing the repository as well as deploying the project live.